yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/logging-export.md

 ## Prerequisites

 Create an integration.
 An integration defines the settings and login information for the tool that you want to export your logs to.
-Refer to [Integrations](../metrics-export/#export-configuration).
+Refer to [Integrations](../managed-integrations).

 ## Recommendations

-- Configuring logging requires a rolling restart of your cluster.
+- Configuring logging [requires a restart](../../cloud-clusters/#locking-operations) of your cluster.
 Configure logging when the cluster isn't experiencing heavy traffic.
 - Configuring logging blocks other cluster operations, such as backups and maintenance.
 Avoid changing your settings before maintenance windows and during scheduled backups.
 The operation will block a backup from running.
 - Logging requires disk storage.
 Make sure the disk space on your cluster is sufficient for the anticipated data.
 - Logging impacts performance.
 If your application has high traffic, avoid logging all statements.